CatharinaHente/Clinical_Genomics/README.md

 Goal: implement and train an efficient machine learning algorithm to predict a patient having CRC based on the patient's gut microbiome data

+Folders on the github: methods analysis - our analysis of methods and data used in the studies provided to us, first steps in selection of methods and dataset to use
+                       code from study #1 - copy of the original code used to work with the dataset in study 1 (in R) and our translation of that code into Python code from study #3 - copy of the original code used to work with the dataset in study 3 (in R) and our translation of that code into Python data - the dataset that we have chosen to use (from study #1) and our code working with that data (preparation and XGboost)